 So your Disney Vacation is almost here… YAY!
-You’ve come to the right place.
-I have included everything you need to know regarding your upcoming vacation. (updated February 14, 2022)
+If you are looking for some last minute advice, you’ve come to the right place.
+I have included everything you need to know regarding your upcoming vacation. (updated Dec.
+1, 2022)

 - Keep an eye on park hours.
 Disney might extend the hours and or even change them on a daily basis.